-If you’re planning to visit Japan, you may already know some basic Japanese phrases, or at least some words, like “Konnichiwa” “Arigatou,” or “Sumimasen.”
+If you’re planning to visit Japan, you need to know some basic Japanese restaurant phrases to try the best foods.

-But, even if you know these basics, it might still be difficult to enjoy a meal in a restaurant.
+While basic Japanese phrases are a great start, they’re not going to be enough for communicating in a restaurant.
 Even if there’s an English menu, the process of communicating a basic food order can be a challenge.

-Here are some phrases and useful tips to help you out.
+These Japanese restaurant phrases and tips will help you

 Hopefully, this will make it easier to remember.
 Even if you don’t remember it all you will at least have a general idea what’s happening.

-Phase 1: Common Japanese Phrases When Entering a restaurant
+Phase 1: Common phrases when entering a restaurant

 When you first enter a restaurant, Japanese staff will say Irashaimase! （いらっしゃいませ）